MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH. Keep the medication in a place where others cannot get to it.

 Do not give this medicine to anyone younger than 12 years old, or anyone under 18 who recently had surgery to remove the tonsils or adenoids.

 Taking this medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 Fatal side effects can occur if you use opioid medicine with alcohol, or with other drugs that cause drowsiness or slow your breathing.

-You should not take this medicine if you are allergic to aspirin or oxycodone, or if you have:
+You should not use this medicine if you are allergic to aspirin, carisoprodol, or codeine, or if you have:

 Tell your doctor if you have ever had:

 Follow the directions on your prescription label and read all medication guides.
-Never use aspirin and oxycodone in larger amounts, or for longer than prescribed.
+Use the lowest dose that is effective in treating your condition.
 Tell your doctor if you feel an increased urge to take more of this medicine.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.